CTF Discretionary Funding

 Availability of Funds

-All available discretionary funds have been awarded for the current fiscal year.
-CTF will be accepting grant applications for discretionary funding for Fiscal Year 2014 (July 1, 2013 – June 30, 2014) anytime after April 1, 2013.
+CTF is currently Not accepting discretionary grant applications for the current fiscal year.
+Grant applications for discretionary funding for Fiscal Year 2015 (July 1, 2014 – June 30, 2015) will be accepted anytime after April 1, 2014.

 CTF will accept and review applications anytime during the year, up until such time all available funds are obligated.
 Grants will be reviewed in the order in which they are received.